aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

    Congratulations!
 You have configured and tested an Azure Front Door.

-### Review
+### Summary
-In this lab, you have completed:

-- Create two instances of a web app
-- Create a Front Door for your application
-- View Azure Front Door in action
+In this hands-on lab, you have created two instances of a web app, set up Azure Front Door for your application, and viewed Azure Front Door in action.

 ## You have successfully completed the lab.